nghiemv2001/nghiemV2001/README.md

 - 🌱 I have graduated in Information Technology, I believe that everyday is a learning opportunity.
 - ❤ Contributing to Open Source.
-- 💻 Visit my [Portfolio](https://github.com/nghiemv2001) for more details about me.
+- 💻 Visit my <a hefl="https://github.com/nghiemv2001">GIT</a> for more details about me.